jannepikkarainen/whatsuphome/README.md

 I monitor my home wtth Zabbix & Grafana and do some weird experiments with them.
 As these templates are just for fun at home and proof-of-concepts more than actual production quality, use these with care.

-So far my blog series has 132 parts, out of which the first three are outright boring, and after that things got more interesting.
+So far my blog series has 135 parts, out of which the first three are outright boring, and after that things got more interesting.
 Much more interesting, even.
 I have also kept multiple speeches about this project at Zabbix Summit events.

 - Zabbix Summit 2022: What's up, home?: https://www.youtube.com/watch?v=3KiyhXil8UI
 - Zabbix Summit 2023: What's up, home?: https://youtu.be/1Da5y4nbTgo?si=MWNWW6jR7ik2ujgJ
 - Zabbix Summit 2023: What's up, me?: https://youtu.be/k-SIJgBT9oE?si=7wAQs5pRS2f_h8F_
 - Zabbix Summit 2024: What's up, home? goes Generative AI: https://youtu.be/Nse7axHA4BU?t=2200
+- Zabbix Summit 2025: Monitoring my nearby areas with Zabbix: https://youtu.be/bf7XRahrDiE?t=29063

 1. Introduction: https://whatsuphome.fi/whatsuphome/part1/
 2. Adding Grafana to the mix: https://whatsuphome.fi/whatsuphome/part2/